PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README_en.md

 ## Description

-- The available versions for this EFI are BigSur/Monterey/Ventura
+- The available versions for this EFI are BigSur/Monterey/Ventura.
-- The model information has been deleted, please generate and replace it by yourself
+- The model information has been deleted, please generate and replace it by yourself.
-- OpenCore version: 0.9.2/0.9.3
+- OpenCore version: 0.9.2/0.9.4.
-- It is recommended to use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase vram, at least 1G is recommended 2G, and enable `Above 4G decoding`
+- It is recommended to use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase vram, at least 1G is recommended 2G, and enable `Above 4G decoding`.
 - Due to the NootInc driver team's prohibition on distributing the NootedRed driver, this EFI does not include the driver.
-Please go to [NootedRed](https://github.com/NootInc/NootedRed) to download and add it manually
+Please go to [NootedRed](https://github.com/ChefKissInc/NootedRed) to download and add it manually.
-- This EFI was made based on the 2020 model, but it should be compatible with the 2021 model
+- This repository only supports the 2020 model.
 - To update EFI, Clearn NVRAM may be necessary for the changes to take full effect.
-- **This is my first time using Hackintosh, welcome other users to check for errors and provide help**
+- **This is my first time using Hackintosh, welcome other users to check for errors and provide help**.

 ## Warning

-- When installing or updating the system, pay attention to disable the `NootedRed` driver in `config.plist`, otherwise the installation process will get stuck in the progress bar and cannot be installed normally
+- When installing or updating the system, pay attention to disable the `NootedRed` driver in `config.plist`, otherwise the installation process will get stuck in the progress bar and cannot be installed normally.
-- When installing or updating the system, please disable the `USBMap` driver in `config.plist` or customize it yourself
+- When installing or updating the system, please disable the `USBMap` driver in `config.plist` or customize it yourself.

 ## Configuration